jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       assert True is not None
       self.assertIsNotNone(True)

   the test passes.
-I can now say that in Python
+I can say that in Python

   - :ref:`True<test_what_is_true>` is not :ref:`None` and
   - :ref:`False<test_what_is_false>` is not :ref:`None`